 IMPORTANT NOTE: Departments should immediately open boxes and inspect equipment delivered to them either directly from the vendor or by Central Receiving.
 Concealed damage is covered under Code of Federal Regulations Title 49 and places time constraints on filing claims for concealed damages.
 It may not be possible to claim for concealed damage if not promptly reported.

-The delivery address for materials consigned to Central Receiving’s address is:
+The delivery addresses for materials consigned to Central Receiving’s address are:

 (Attn: POINT OF CONTACT)